Haris-Siddiqi/Assignment_4/README.md

 # Banking App

-- Developed a console based banking application in C#
+- Developed a console-based banking application in C# that allows banks to easily manage their client’s accounts and transactions
-- Implemented multiple account types (checking, saving, visa) to allow user to select account that best suits their needs
+- Implemented 3 different account types (checking, savings, visa) using inheritance
-- Integrated exception handling to ensure user cannot spend more than they have
+- Integrated exception handling to prevent clients from overdrafting
-- Utilized inheritance and object oriented programming to write code efficiently and without duplication
+- Incorporated monthly reports with transactions and balance details
+- Prioritized security by adding log-in and log-out feature and using private variables to prevent unauthorized access to sensitive information